spacetelescope/bibcat/README.md

 ### Paper classification for operation
 - To classify papers, run `bibcat classify`.
 Copy `etc/fakedata.json` to your local OPSDATA folder to test `bibcat classify`.
 Check out `etc/fakedata.json` to see the necessary contents for operational papers in JSON.
 You use any texts with their bibcode in a JSON file by pointing `inputs.path_ops_data`in `bibcat_config.yaml` to your JSON file. fetch_papers.py (with with `do_evaluation=False` will fetch the JSON file for classification )

+## LLM Prompting

+You can submit paper content to OpenAI's gpt models.
+Please see the following [Quick Start Guide](bibcat/llm/README.md) to get started.

 ## License